bryantwells/core-interaction-24/_content/_lab_projects/00_homepage.md

 end_date: 2024-05-10
 ---

-Build a personal class archive using the following structure:
+Use [this boilerplate](/files/boilerplates/core-2-interaction.zip) to build a personal class archive that follows this structure:

 ~~~
-📂 site/
+📂 core-2-interaction/
 │
 ├─ 📄 index.html
 ├─ 🌸 favicon.ico